crimsonzero26/Interactive-Web-Visualizations/README.md

 Complete the following steps:

-1. Use the D3 library to read in `samples.json` from the URL `https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json`.
+1. Used the D3 library to read in `samples.json` from the URL `https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json`.

-2. Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
+2. Created a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.

   * Use `sample_values` as the values for the bar chart.